donuorri/lindbscan/README.md

 Nevertheless, it shows how fast FFDBC is when compared to optimized DBSCAN implementations.
 We believe that parallel implementations (on CPU or GPU) can produce significantly higher throughputs.

+## Wrapper for Matlab

+The directory "matlab" contains a wrapper to use FFDBC with Matlab.
+The included Makefile will compile the C++ code, generating a .mex file, provided that the MEX compiler and the required libraries are visible in PATH.
+Adjust the Makefile according to your installation before attempting to compile.

 ## Credits

 FFDBC was developed at the Computer Human Interaction Laboratory (http://chilab.dicgim.unipa.it) of the